bsdelnik/python_project_template/README.md

   - Run: mypy . --ignore-missing-imports from project root

 ## How to bootstrap a new Python project
-Copy contents of project directory, then:
+Copy contents of the project directory, then:
 1. Rename README.md.template file to README.md so that you have a template readme file.
 Edit this file accordingly.
 2. Change folder name "project_name" according to your project name
-3. Update setup.cfg and setup.py files, replace <your_project_name> with your project name and edit correspoinding fields according to your needs.
+3. Update setup.cfg and setup.py files, replace <your_project_name> with your project name, and edit corresponding fields according to your needs.